Location: 1900 West Maple

 Bathrooms on north and south sides of the lake, 4 large and 2 small

-picnic shelters, picnic tables, barbeque grills, large playground
+picnic shelters, a large band stand, picnic tables, barbeque grills, large playground

 New to Skyview Park in the fall of 2002 was a